Creating a LoadBalancer Service

 String

-Flavor name of the layer-7 load balancer.
+Flavor name of the Layer 7 load balancer.
+This parameter is mandatory when HTTP is used.

 You can obtain all supported types by getting the flavor list.